 - T – Collar thickness

 Retainer rings are generally provided by the PE lining vendor, still, it has to be confirmed with the vendor at the start of the project.

-The use of insulating gasket for PE & ROTO lining piping is restricted for the insulating spools only wherever shown in PEFS.
-For flange joint between PE / ROTO lined CS piping & SS or DSS mating flange insulating gasket is not required to be provided.
+The use of insulating gasket for PE & ROTO lining piping is restricted for the insulating spools only wherever shown in P&ID/PEFS.
+For a flange joint between PE / ROTO lined CS piping & SS or DSS mating flange insulating gasket is not required to be provided.

 For insulating joint insulating gasket, extra long sleeves, washers & extra long bolts are required.
 The spectacle blind, spade & spacers shall be considered suitable material for PE & ROTO lined piping and the blind flange shall be epoxy coated or ROTO lined.
 This shall be finalized with the client & construction contractor prior to the start of a project.